nodejs/TSC/Nodejs-Bug-Bounty-Security-Fund.md

 The funds are to be used
-to encourage contributions to the project with respect to security and in particular the handling of vulnearabilities.
+to encourage contributions to the project with respect to security and in particular the handling of vulnerabilities.

 This document outlines the use this account.